ravi-prakash02/titan-implementation/README.md

 ## Security Disclaimer

-**Titan and TitanSnark are experimental constructions and have not undergone formal security analysis or auditing.**
+**Titan and MicroSpartan PIOP with Titan PCS are experimental constructions and have not undergone formal security analysis or auditing.**

 - It may contain **undiscovered vulnerabilities**
 - It should **NOT be used in production systems**